UK millionaires: Where they went to uni and what they studied

 J K Rowling

-Everyone knows J K Rowling as the author of the best-selling Harry Potter series, but not many people realise that, before that, she actually read French and Classics at the University of Exeter.
+Everyone knows J K Rowling as the author of the best-selling Harry Potter series, but not many people realise that, before she became one of the world’s best-paid fiction writers, she read French and Classics at the University of Exeter.

 Sacha Baron Cohen

-Very nice… From Ali G to Sweeney Todd’s Adolfo Pirelli, Sacha Baron Cohen is a truly versatile actor and comedian.
-In 1990, he matriculated at the University of Cambridge, just as UK millionaires Stephen Fry and Hugh Laurie had done before him.
+Veeeerrry nice… From Ali G to Les Miserable, Sacha Baron Cohen is a truly versatile actor and comedian.
+In 1990, he matriculated at the University of Cambridge, just as fellow British millionaires, Stephen Fry and Hugh Laurie, had done before him.

 Baron Cohen chose Cambridge for its prestigious reputation and prolific acting opportunities.
-Whilst reading history, he regularly participated in their Amateur Dramatic Club, where his acting skills were able to flourish.
+Whilst reading history, he regularly participated in their Amateur Dramatic Club, performing roles in plays such as Fiddler on the Roof and Cyrano de Bergerac.

 Sir Terry Leahy